scriptituk/xfade-easing/README.md

 The slowest transition gl_powerKaleido is clearly impractical for most purposes!

-The most complex transition is gl_InvertedPageCurl which involved much refactoring to port it to ffmpeg.
-The [refactored InvertedPageCurl.glsl](src/InvertedPageCurl-refactored.glsl) omits anti-aliasing for simplicity.
+The most complex transition is gl_InvertedPageCurl which involved much refactoring to port it to xfade, resulting in file [InvertedPageCurl-refactored.glsl](src/InvertedPageCurl-refactored.glsl) which omits anti-aliasing for simplicity.

 There are better and faster ways to use GL Transitions with FFmpeg:
+- [gl-transition-scripts](https://www.npmjs.com/package/gl-transition-scripts) includes a Node.js CLI script `gl-transition-render` that can render multiple GL Transitions and images for FFmpeg processing
 - [ffmpeg-gl-transition](https://github.com/transitive-bullshit/ffmpeg-gl-transition) is a native FFmpeg filter which requires building ffmpeg from source
 - [ffmpeg-concat](https://github.com/transitive-bullshit/ffmpeg-concat) is a Node.js package which requires installation and a lot of temporary storage
-- [gl-transition-render](https://www.npmjs.com/package/gl-transition-scripts) is a Node.js script to render GL Transitions with images on the CLI
-- the FFmpeg [xfade_opencl](https://ffmpeg.org/ffmpeg-filters.html#xfade_005fopencl) filter can do custom transitions from OpenCL source but enablement is quite involved and OpenCL is not not OpenGL
+- (the FFmpeg [xfade_opencl](https://ffmpeg.org/ffmpeg-filters.html#xfade_005fopencl) filter can do custom transitions from OpenCL source but enablement is quite involved and OpenCL is not not OpenGL)

 ## Expression generator CLI script